r-neal-kelly/doticu-npc-party/README.md

   - a **logger** that keeps track of recent notes and any rare errors
 - a **display** function, which successively summons each member in a cycle, so you can literally see your members.
 This means you don't have to remember the names for all your teammates
 - **hotkeys** you can set for your favorite commands
-- **moveable npcs** for when they get in your way, you can literally pick them up and move them where you will
+- **movable npcs** for when they get in your way, you can literally pick them up and move them where you will

 ### Future Features May Include:
 - a filter to sort through all your members
-- more vanilla dialogues attached to responses
+- more vanilla dialogue spoken by members
 - a "Yell" dialogue to command all followers
-- an option to have followers talk more
+- a "Banish" command, which sends a member away
 - and perhaps more member slots!

 ## Requires: